Are the cities of South Africa water scarce?

 Another factor that should come into the equation is the cost.
 For many it is available but they just cannot afford to pay for it; the high price has made their available water scarce.

 An example from the Midlands of South Africa will illustrate this point.
 In 2023 the authorities literally increased the price by 50%.
 Though plenty of water is available many have stopped growing their food in the dry season.
-The knock-on effect it that the price of fruit and vegetables has risen substantially; hunger and malnutrition with it.
-Permanent stunting of small children affects over one quarter of the population.

 Agriculture and industry

-Whilst classically water scarcity is defined only in terms of human consumption clearly the needs of agriculture and industry must also be brought into the equation.
+Whilst classically water scarcity is defined only in terms of human consumption, clearly the needs of agriculture and industry must also be brought into the equation.

 The reason that the Western Cape will remain a water scarce province is all the fruit orchards and vineyards that demand large amounts of irrigation in the long dry summers.
 Agriculture supplies food, work and foreign exchange from exports.